SimonJackson24/AMSLPR/docs/testing_framework.md

-# AMSLPR Testing Framework
+# VisiGate Testing Framework

 ## Overview

-This document describes the testing framework for the AMSLPR system.
+This document describes the testing framework for the VisiGate system.
 The testing framework is designed to ensure that the system is reliable, secure, and performs as expected in a production environment.

 ## Test Structure

-The AMSLPR testing framework is organized into the following categories:
+The VisiGate testing framework is organized into the following categories:

 1. **Unit Tests**: Tests for individual components and functions in isolation.
 2. **Integration Tests**: Tests for interactions between components.